 RICHARD CALLANDER: I thought I'd make that clear that's my personal view, without knowing the details, and I've made that on many occasions in my columns that I don't think the sale would go ahead.
+I don't think it's in the best interests of racing.
 I don't think it's in the best interests of Sydney, and particularly the people of Western Sydney who, I think, to a good degree, have been forgotten about.
 But everyone gets forgotten sometimes in life.
 The punters, who are probably our true heroes of racing, I think they get forgotten in a lot of things.